-4.10.1.
-The Council's Facebook page and website have been used to highlight scams to our residents.
+4.10.1 The Council's Facebook page and website have been used to highlight scams to our residents.

-4.11.
-JOINT WORKING WITH THE DEPARTMENT FOR WORK AND PENSIONS
+4.11 JOINT WORKING WITH THE DEPARTMENT FOR WORK AND PENSIONS

-4.11.1.
-The Council currently has six joint working cases with DWP and one closed case which was not suitable to progress to prosecution following interview.
+4.11.1 The Council currently has three joint working cases with DWP, all currently with the DWP's Decision Maker awaiting their decisions.
 All investigations are complex and are therefore time consuming.
 These cases involve both Fraud Investigators obtaining evidence, conducting a joint interview under caution, then if the case is suitable for prosecution, preparing it jointly for the Crown Prosecution Service [CPS].
 The investigation of cases is to a criminal standard therefore it is resource intensive, due to the amount of work required in collating and preparing the evidence, contacting witnesses in respect of witness statements and completing the relevant paperwork required for the CPS.
+Four cases of joint working [with a view to criminal action being taken] were ceased as joint working, three for procedural reasons by the DWP and one due the customer being diagnosed with cancer.

-4.12.
-FRAUD TRENDS
+4.12 FRAUD TRENDS